GimbalDiffusion: Gravity-Aware Camera Control for Video Generation: Experiments

 \subsection{Training data}

-We use the WEB360 dataset~\cite{wang2024360dvd}, which contains geometrically calibrated panoramic videos with leveled horizons.
-From each 360\degree{} frame, we extract six perspective crops and apply ViPE~\cite{huang2025vipe} to obtain camera pose annotations, as detailed in \cref{sec:dataset}.
-The estimated camera poses are then combined with the random crop sampling to obtain the final camera poses, as described in \cref{sec:generating-camera-paths}.
+We use the ``YouTube videos'' subset of the PanoVid dataset~\cite{xia2025panowan}, which contains a diverse set of high-quality 360\degree{} videos, and filter out videos where the shortest side is less than 900 pixels.
+We obtain relative camera poses and per-frame up-vectors using the procedure from \cref{sec:generating-camera-paths}.
+We discard videos where pose estimation either failed or resulted in extreme mean acceleration values, typically indicating unreliable camera poses.
+Our filtering strategy reduces the number of training videos from 7797 to 4798 with high-quality camera poses (38\% discarded).

-During training, we sample a camera trajectory using \cref{algo:random_rot_sampling}.
+During training, we sample a random camera trajectory of 49 frames using \cref{algo:random_rot_sampling} at a resolution of $720 \times 480$ (or a similar resolution compatible with the backbone, see supp.), effectively acting as an infinite data augmentation strategy.
 We use InternVL-3-2B~\cite{zhu2025internvl3} for captioning, providing it with 6 evenly spaced frames across the video timeline.
 This is also done during training since new videos from different trajectories are sampled each iteration.
+Prompt lengths are further sampled between short, medium and long.